Aged Leads

 with Raphnel V.

-Raphnel couldn’t provide exact numbers, they note that aged leads from Agent Lead Lab can still convert, though at a lower rate than fresh leads.
-Because their CRM mixes aged and fresh leads together, tracking exact performance is difficult.
-However, they emphasize that while aged leads offer value, agents should expect a smaller return compared to newer leads, which tend to be more responsive and easier to convert due to their recency.
+Raphnel said that aged leads from Agent Lead Lab can still convert, though at a lower rate than fresh leads.
+Since his CRM blends both aged and fresh leads, tracking exact performance is difficult.
+However, he emphasized that while aged leads offer value, agents should expect a smaller return compared to newer leads, which tend to be more responsive and easier to convert due to their recency.

 with Paris